sumidiot/dmmf-scala/README.md

 We'll see how this repo evolves, whether it's a folder per chapter, each built off the last, or if we use branches per chapter to be able to easily look at diffs.

+## Current Status

+Just getting off the ground with a repo setup.
+Picking back up from a first read-through of the book, to recover exactly where to start this repo with actual code.